willchrisjr/my-interpreter/README.md

 - Recognize '/' as a SLASH token when used as a division operator.
 - Ignore everything after '//' until the end of the line, treating it as a comment.

-This update improves our scanner's ability to handle more complex Lox syntax and adds support for code comments, which are crucial for code readability and documentation.
-This update allows the scanner to handle the division operator and comments as specified, while still recognizing and outputting all previously supported tokens.
+This improves scanner's ability to handle more complex Lox syntax and adds support for code comments, which are crucial for code readability and documentation.It also allows the scanner to handle the division operator and comments as specified.

-## Recent Changes

-### Added Support for String Literals
+### String Literals

-We've extended our scanner to recognize and handle string literals.
-Here are the key changes:
+Extended the scanner to recognize and handle string literals.
+Here are the key functions:

 1. Added a new token type to the `TokenType` enum: `STRING`.
 2. Implemented a new `string` method in the `Scanner` class to handle string literals: